SAP-samples/ui5-service-worker-sample/README.md

 ## Alternative Scenarios

-* Build the sample application to serve this preload variant from a local server
+* Build the sample application to serve this preload variant from a local server using h2
     ```sh
-    npm run start-dist
+    npm run start-h2
     ```
-* Load the UI5 resources from CDN via http://localhost:8080/index-cdn.html

 ## Known Issues
 No major bugs known.